 Visit the National Student Loan Data System website for more information.

-Please contact the Office of Financial Aid for more information regarding this policy.
+Please contact the Office of Business and Finance for more information regarding this policy.

 Federal Family Education Rights and Privacy Act (FERPA)

 Visit the Family Education Rights and Privacy Act link for more information.

 Contact Marian University Office of the Registrar for more information.